Coming Soon 👀 At the beginning of April, you’ll be

 Well, something between “Richard, Rich” and “Poor Richard”, then… I’ve seen some strips disappear because they simply weren’t feeding the bulldog.
 There ain’t a lot of money in the comic strip game unless your market penetration is in the thousands, and “Cul de Sac”, I fear, will never please the million; it is caviare to the general.

-WyattMute almost 15 years ago
+WyattMute about 15 years ago

 Whoa.

-DaveinMassachusetts almost 15 years ago
+DaveinMassachusetts about 15 years ago

 This is the first place I’ve seen online where there are no nasty negative comments!